Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Results and Discussion

-Our results reveal a striking phenomenon: as the hydrogen atoms approach each other, the magic proxies develop a pronounced peak precisely at the interatomic distance where the extrinsic curvature of the binding energy curve is maximal.
+Our results reveal a striking phenomenon: as the hydrogen atoms approach each other, the magic proxies develop a pronounced peak in the same intermediate stretching regime in which the extrinsic curvature of the binding energy curve is maximal \footnote{In fact, within the exact STO-3G minimal-basis model we can rigorously prove that the two locations differ by only $\ell_{\mathrm{magic}}^{\mathrm{peak}}-\ell^\star \simeq 0.0423$ Bohr, i.e.\ about $0.0224$ \AA.
+They are therefore distinct, but chemically very close.}.
 This suggests that the bonding process is accompanied by a significant increase in non-stabilizerness, implying that the formation of a covalent bond requires the consumption of a large amount of non-Clifford operations.
+A distinct short-distance curvature maximum also appears in the strongly repulsive regime, but it is not accompanied by a comparable enhancement of the magic proxies.
+In that compressed regime, the ground state remains close to a weak-magic closed-shell configuration, so the large curvature mainly reflects the steep energetic cost of nuclear repulsion rather than a rise in non-stabilizerness.
 As we discussed, a state with low magic is efficiently classically simulable, while high magic is a necessary ingredient for quantum computational speedup \cite{howard2014contextuality,Veitch2014Resource}.
 Thus, our analysis indicates that the H$_2$ bond formation is not only a chemical process but also a transformation that incurs a cost in terms of quantum computational resources.

 The angle $\theta$ defining the ground state wavefunction adjusts smoothly with $\ell$, reflecting the relative weight of two determinants.
-In regions where the determinants contribute comparably, the interference between them amplifies off‑diagonal correlations in the Majorana basis, leading to a more \textit{spread out} fermionic Wigner function and, consequently, to a higher value of our magic proxies as defined by $L^p$ norms of the fermionic Wigner function.
+Equal determinant weights correspond instead to the dissociation limit, where $\theta\to -\pi/4$.
+The high-magic point occurs earlier along the dissociation curve, near $\theta=-\pi/8$, where both determinants contribute non-equally but both non-negligibly.
+In that intermediate regime, the interference between them amplifies off‑diagonal correlations in the Majorana basis, leading to a more \textit{spread out} fermionic Wigner function and, consequently, to a higher value of our magic proxies as defined by $L^p$ norms of the fermionic Wigner function.